eliocamp/spindler/README.md

 Spinder uses [rtweet](https://rtweet.info) to publish your tweets, so you'll need to go over its basic configuration of [obtaining and using access tokens](https://rtweet.info/articles/auth.html).

+**NOTICE:** There's currently [a bug](https://github.com/mkearney/rtweet/issues/329) in rtweet that prevents it from posting tweets.
+Until it is fixed this package will not work properly.

 ## Example

 ### Manually crafted: